 We spent 17 full days in the country, averaging a total Cambodia travel budget of $98.96/day for two people, or $49.48 per person, per day.
 This added up to a total cost of $1682.35 for our 2.5 week trip.

 All prices for our trip to Cambodia costs are listed in USD unless otherwise noted, and, as usual for our travel budget roundups, we don’t include the costs of entering or leaving the country here, as those expenses can vary so dramatically depending on your starting point (in our case, we entered Cambodia via a budget flight from Vientiane).

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.

 Our Lodging Costs in Cambodia

-Lodging: $817.24 for 17 nights, average $48.07/night
+Total: $817.24 for 17 nights, an average $48.07/night.